Ice Maidens

 “I have not finished my work yet,” I said lamely.

 “Your work?” she mimicked and laughed, the tail whipping.
 “You crave mercy, then?” she roared and one of the cats sprang on my shoulder.
 I stood rooted, terrified as it bared its fangs and hissed.
-The smell of death was on it and its eyes burned into mine.
+The smell of death lay on it and its eyes burned into mine.

 I may have been half crazed with fright, but I wasn’t about to give myself to that thing.